Iraqi Air Force

 The Iraqi Air Force was founded in 1931, during the period of British control in Iraq after their defeat of the Ottomans in the First World War, with only a few pilots.
 The Iraqi Air Force operated mostly British aircraft until the 14 July Revolution in 1958, when the new Iraqi government began increased diplomatic relationships with the Soviet Union.
 The air force used both Soviet and British aircraft throughout the 1950s and 1960s.
 When Saddam Hussein came to power in 1979, the air force grew quickly when Iraq ordered more Soviet and French aircraft.
-The air force's peak came after the long Iran–Iraq War, which ended in 1988, when it consisted of 1029 aircraft of all types (of which 550 were combat aircraft), becoming the largest air force in the region.
+The air force's peak came after the long Iran–Iraq War, which ended in 1988, when it consisted of 1029 aircraft of all types, including 550 combat aircraft, becoming the largest air force in the region.
 Its downfall came during the Persian Gulf War (1990–91) and continued while coalition forces enforced no-fly zones.
-The remains of Iraq's air force were destroyed during the 2003 U.S. invasion of Iraq.
+The remnants of Iraq's air force were destroyed during the 2003 U.S.-led invasion.

 After the invasion, the IQAF was rebuilt, receiving most of its training and aircraft from the United States.
 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there to escape destruction during the Persian Gulf War in 1991.
 As of 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.